Sembiance/dexvert/UNSUPPORTED.md

-# Unsupported File Formats (461)
+# Unsupported File Formats (463)
-These formats can still be **identified** by dexvert, just can't be converted into modern ones.
+These formats can still be **identified** by dexvert, they just are not converted into modern ones.<br>
+Some are not converted because they are not very useful, or are specific to a single application.<br>
+Others are not converted because there are no known programs to do so.
+For these formats I maintain a <a href="https://telparia.com/fileFormatBounties.html">bounty list</a> so we can get converter programs written.